 Can you undo a perm?

-A perm is meant to be permanent, but there are some ways you can undo a bad perm.
-The best method is to speak to a professional, so you don’t unintentionally cause more damage.
+A perm is meant to be permanent, but you can undo a bad perm in some ways.
+The best method is to speak to a professional so you don’t unintentionally cause more damage.
 However, at-home solutions can be to comb through a cream perm solution to reset the bonds in your hair.
-Other natural remedies can include canola or coconut oil treatments, or a really deep conditioner, however, your results can vary.
+Other natural remedies can include canola or coconut oil treatments or a really deep conditioner; however, your results can vary.
 Finally, cutting the treated hair off is another, albeit more extreme, solution to getting rid of a bad or unwanted perm.

 Are perms bad for men?

 Any treatment that chemically changes the properties of your hair can cause damage.
 However, there are steps you can take to minimize any negative effects.
-Always use sulfate-free chemical-friendly shampoo and conditioner, and invest in some nourishing treatments, as well as heat protection.
-Also, if your hair is colored or lightened, make sure to check with your stylist about possible effects this might have on both your results and hair condition.
+Always use sulfate-free chemical-friendly shampoo and conditioner, and invest in some nourishing treatments and heat protection.
+Also, if your hair is colored or lightened, check with your stylist about possible effects this might have on your results and hair condition.

 SUBSCRIBE TO OUR NEWSLETTER